 Are you great with setting intentions, resolutions and goals around your fitness, yet fail to follow-thru in the long run?
 Do you really, truly want to have a consistent workout schedule but just don’t know how to fit it in?
 Have you tried different exercises, yet nothing seems to help shed the extra pounds?

 Friends, you’re not alone.
 It’s super common to have grand goals yet have trouble following through.
-Check out my recent blog post on Crushing New Year’s Resolutions.
+Check out my recent blog post on How to Stop Self-Sabotaging Yourself in 4 Simple Steps.
 Reasons for throwing in the towel include life is hectic, accountability is scarce, it’s not fun, there’s no time, or the biggie, you just hate to workout.
 Or, maybe you really, really, want to have a regular exercise routine but just can’t seem to stick with it.

 You’re in the right place!

 Keep reading to learn how you can turn self-sabotage into self-love by giving your body what it needs to be healthy and well, movement!

 This sounds kind of obvious, but in our comparison laden society it can be easy to want to measure up or keep up with others.
 This external motivation rarely results in long lasting change.
 Yet, when you’re internally motivated and rooted in your ‘why’, nothing can stop you!
 Take time to get curious about why you want to start an exercise program.
 Is it to lose weight?
 Is it to fit into your favorite jeans?
 Is it to manage stress or improve sleep?
 Is it because you want to be healthy and well into your 90s?
 Figure out your why and you will be internally motivated to succeed.